learn-js/learnjs-01-introduction/book.md

 ### Javascript syntax, variables, data types, and functions
 Here we'll go over the basic parts of javascript.
 We'll cover the equivalents of a programming language's grammar and punctuation, as well as the basic building blocks of javascript: strings, numbers, booleans, arrays, objects, and functions.

-### Node.js and npm
+### Node.js, npm, & browserify
 Server side javascript is a seriously awesome thing, and while this book will only give an introductory look at what's possible, we'll be using many command line tools based on node.js that are installable using `npm`, node's package manager.
+We'll also introduce browserify, a tool for bundling Node-style modules for the browser that also allows the use of many npm and core Node modules in the browser.

 ### Testing javascript
 Writing tests for your code does two things: ensure your code works as expected when changes are made, and provides examples of usage of your project.
 When applicable, we'll write the tests for a project first before writing the code that does the real work, and we'll describe later why this is a useful workflow.

 # Chrome Developer Tools